mihirkestur/Sorting-Algorithms/README.md

 # daa-assignment
-This repository is dedicated to assignments given as part of the DAA course
+This is a comparison of different sorting algorithms
 <img src="sizeVScomparisons.png"/>
 <img src="sizeVStime.png"/>